 - a-c.
 The proposed improvements are minor and would not substantially change the existing appearance of the site.
 Although Butts Canyon Road is a County designated Viewshed Road, none of the proposed improvements are located on slopes greater than 15 percent, and therefore, the project is not subject to the County's Viewshed Protection Program (County Code Chapter 18.106).
 The project would not have a substantial adverse effect on a scenic vista, substantially damage scenic resources, or substantially degrade the visual quality of the site or its surroundings.
 Impacts would be less than significant. - d.
 Most of the existing ranch and horse boarding operations take place during the daytime hours.
+Daily hours of operation are proposed as follows: boarding 24 hours a day; employees 8:00 a.m.-sunset; non-residence boarder access 8:00 a.m.-sunset; and training 9:00 amsunset.

-The existing residence and barns have external lighting that is designed to be shielded downward.
+The existing residence and tack barn have external lighting that is designed to be shielded downward.
+No lights are installed or proposed to be installed at the round pen.
 The barn lighting is controlled manually and is not on throughout the night.
 The property owner currently boards their horses on the property, and on occasion, lights have been used at night for the emergency care of horses.
 Occasional use of lighting at night for emergencies is expected to continue.
-Similarly on occasion the owner utilizes the arena at night.
-The existing lighting at the arena will be upgraded to current California Building Code standards including installation of a timer switch and a glare screen shade.
-The glare screen will shield the lights downward and the arena lights will be turned off when not in use, complying with General Plan Goal CC-6 to protect the night environment of rural areas and prevent excessive light and glare.
-Additionally the trees around the arena shall be maintained to assist in shielding light from adjacent properties.
-Daily hours of operation are proposed as follows: boarding 24 hours a day; employees 8:00 a.m.-sunset; non-residence boarder access 8:00 a.m.-sunset; training 9:00 amsunset; and occasional night training to conclude by 10 p.m.
-Due to the fact that occasional night time use of the lighting at the barn and the arena is already occurring, the project is not expected to significantly increase nighttime lighting.
+The project is not expected to significantly increase nighttime lighting.
 Impacts would be less than significant.

 Although the project is in an area that has a certain amount of existing nighttime lighting, the installation of new sources of lights, if they were to remain on past daylight hours, may affect nighttime views.
-Pursuant to standard Napa County conditions of approval, new outdoor lighting will be required to be shielded and directed downwards, with only low-level lighting allowed in parking areas.
+Pursuant to standard Napa County conditions of approval, outdoor lighting will be required to be shielded and directed downwards, with only low-level lighting allowed in parking areas.
 As designed, and as subject to the standard conditions of approval, below, the project will not have a significant impact resulting from new sources of outside lighting.